alefore/edge/README.md

 in the sequence.

-4.6 Capitals swap
+### 4.6 Capitals swap

 Press "~" to convert the current character from upper case to lower case (and viceversa) and advance by one position.

-If the reverse modifier is enabled, will move backwards instead of advancing.

-This operation correctly handles the word and line modifiers.
-It doesn't currently handle any other structures nor repetitions, but it should.
+Similar to deleting, you'll have to confirm the operation by pressing "\n".

-5. Buffers
+## 5. Buffers

-5.1.
+### 5.1.
 List of buffers

 Press "al" ("Advanced > List") to open a buffer that contains the list of buffers.
 Each line in this buffer represents a buffer: an open file or the